15+ Best Matching Games And Activities For Toddlers

 9. Pattern matching

-This is a fun game for toddlers, with great cognitive benefits.
-You will need some foam circles, permanent markers, and a pair of scissors.
+This is one of the best cognitive activities for toddlers.
+For this fun game, you will need some foam circles, permanent markers, and a pair of scissors.
 Draw some patterns on the circles and cut them in half.
 Place one half of the set out and the other half as a pile beside them from where they can search for the matches.

 10. Clothespin color match